brettbailey04/MIST4610GroupProject1/README.md

 Query 6: This Query show revenue from room bookings per hotel.
 This would be useful to a manager to track financial progress of a hotel, manage pricing and revenue, create accurate budgets, and provide insight for expansion and further investments for each hotel under the firm's management.
+Because this data is snapshot in time, many data values are similar to query 5 but would differ as different rooms are booked at different times.

 <img width="846" alt="Screenshot 2025-03-16 at 6 42 26 PM" src="https://github.com/user-attachments/assets/d2c8f18a-4319-4bd5-a06e-b96947c20e1b" />